learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 * The risk of a Type II error (false negative) is REDUCED
 * Risk of a Type I error (false positive) is INCREASED

-similarly, if you decide to use a very small value of alpha, it'll change the outcome as:
+Similarly, if you decide to use a very small value of alpha, it'll change the outcome as:
 * Increases the chance of accepting the null hypothesis
 * The risk of a Type I error (false positive) is REDUCED
 * Risk of a Type II error (false negative) is INCREASED